Drowned bishop a symbol of Bulgaria's blurred loyalties

 In February, Bulgarians staged nationwide protests against official corruption, the lack of accountability of public institutions and low living standards.

-But the new ruling coalition is led by the Bulgarian Socialist Party, heir to the old communist regime, and has already been accused of cosy ties to business interests.
+But the new ruling coalition is led by the Bulgarian Socialist Party, heir to the old communist regime, and has already been accused of cozy ties to business interests.
 The protests have resumed.

 (Editing by Christian Lowe and Gareth Jones)